 - You’re enrolled in a health insurance plan through your current employer, or your spouse’s current employer, AND

-- The employer has 20 employees or more, AND
+- The employer has 20 or more employees.

-If you meet the above conditions, then you can delay enrolling in Medicare for up to 8 months after you (or your spouse, if you’re receiving coverage through them) have stopped working at the job that provides your current insurance.
+If you meet the two conditions, you can delay enrolling in Medicare for up to eight months after you (or your spouse, if you’re receiving coverage through them) have stopped working at the job that provides your current insurance.

 You Should Sign Up Right Away If:

 - You get health insurance from an employer with fewer than 20 employees;

 - You’re enrolled in individual health insurance, like an Obamacare plan;

 - You rely on a Christian health ministry, short-term insurance, or have no insurance at all;

 - You’re using COBRA, retiree insurance, or health insurance from a previous job; or